Skyline Towers collapse: Collapse

 The building collapsed while shoring was being removed from newly poured concrete between the 22nd and 23rd floors of the building, and more concrete was being placed on the 24th floor.
 A climbing crane on the 24th floor fell to the ground in the collapse.
 It was initially falsely assumed that the collapse was related to the fall of the crane.
 The collapse left a gap 60 ft wide in the building from top to bottom, leaving it looking like two separate buildings.

-A Fairfax County police officer witnessed the collapse and radioed the Emergency Operations Center (EOC) at 2:18 p.m.
+A Fairfax County, Virginia police officer witnessed the collapse and radioed the Emergency Operations Center (EOC) at 2:18 p.m.
 Units responded from Fairfax County, Arlington County and Alexandria, Virginia.

 According to local officials, 55 men were working in the area.
 The day following the collapse, it was speculated that the cave-in stretched all the way to the second or third basement floor.

 Cause

-Fairfax County hired Professor Ingvar Schousboe of the University of Illinois, Urbana, a civil engineer, to investigate the cause of the collapse.
+Fairfax County hired Professor Ingvar Schousboe of the University of Illinois Urbana-Champaign, a civil engineer, to investigate the cause of the collapse.
 He determined that the collapse occurred because of the premature removal of shoring from beneath newly poured floors.
 The architectural plans specified that the wooden forms around poured concrete support piers remain in place for the two floors below the floor being poured because that concrete had not cured enough to provide the necessary support.

 George Taylor, a workman for Northwest Sheet Metal, Inc., claimed that workmen were pulling concrete supports "out too fast.
 They're trying to hustle the job too fast."